vinc/vinc.cc/src/bonsai/collection/ficus-microcarpa-1.html.md

 ## October 2011

 After five years of cultivation, the branches were looking pretty good.
-The trunk chop was almost invisible, but the lower part of the trunk hadn't thickened much.
+The trunk chop was almost invisible, but the lowest part of the trunk hadn't thickened much.

 ![2011-10](/images/bonsai/2011-10-02-ficus-microcarpa-1.jpg)